mikedilger/gossip/docs/EXECUTION.md

 Gossip logs to stderr by default now (this used to be stdout).
 This helps differentiate log messages from command line outputs.

+## Rapid

+For some systems with slow storage devices, you can run gossip faster using the `--rapid` command line parameter.
+However, a crash can corrupt local data under this mode if your filesystem does not preserve write ordering.

 ## Backtraces